 What to do in Ostia Antica

-With map in hand, stroll down the ancient streets and explore in the buildings.
+With map in hand, stroll down Ostia's ancient streets and explore in the buildings.
 Unlike most sites, with the limited tourists visiting Ostia each year, the ruins are fairly open to be comfortably explored, allowing you to wonder at your own pace.
-It reminded me a bit of Craigmillar Castle outside Edinburgh - with steel reinforcements on crumbling buildings and a few blocked-off areas, but really no restrictions other than that!
+Ostia reminded me a bit of Craigmillar Castle outside Edinburgh - with steel reinforcements on crumbling buildings and a few blocked-off areas that presumably weren't safe to crawl around, but really no restrictions other than that!

-I'd be sure to bring a hat and some sunscreen - there's much too much shade and the sun can get fairly brutal as the day wears on.
+Ostia Antica tips: I'd be sure to bring a hat, a lot of water, and some sunscreen with you on your visit to Ostia.
+There's not too much shade at all and the sun can get fairly brutal as the day wears on.

 In addition to the larger landmarks, hidden treasures are around every corner.